 While Monopoly remains on everyone’s list of favorites, the game has come a long way since being introduced in 1935.
 The classic version is a gem with its unique rules and game pieces (who doesn’t want to be the Scottie dog?) but it has had many incarnations to appeal to all ages and interests.
 A Junior rendition has been created as well as Star Wars, Mario Brothers, and Spiderman, but the latest form to gain recognition is Ms. Monopoly which features inventions and innovations made possible by women in history.

 Other favorites such as Life and Clue have created new versions of their family and group oriented games to appeal to the masses including Junior adaptations and themed versions as well.
 And who doesn’t enjoy a good round of shouting out the answers?
 If so, Outburst, also available in Junior form, might be the game for your family.
-It provides age-appropriate content, fast-pace fun, and unlimited players.
+It provides age-appropriate content, fast-paced fun, and unlimited players.

 Another take on an old favorite is Pictionary Air, an electronic take on the classic drawing game that causes a game night full of laughter.
 Instead of scribbling your picture on paper for your partner to decipher, this rendition has participants literally drawing in air.
-This game is a winner for all ages and family members as witnessed at a recent holiday gathering when each round had the cousins in stitches!
+This game is a winner for all ages and family members as witnessed at last year’s holiday gathering when each round had the cousins in stitches!

 Keep in mind, it’s not necessarily about winning, but how – and with whom – you play the game.

 Love this article?
 Please share with family and friends!

 Updated from original posted on 9/23/20